-Ideal for sauces, spreads and other ingenious culinary uses.
-Slice or chop and add to rice or risotto, sautéed vegetables, dips, stir-fry, soup, pasta sauce. or sprinkle on pizza or salads.
-Add to cream cheese and yogurt, blend, add salt, pepper or other seasonings for a creamy dressing or dip.
+Ideal for sauces and spreads.
+Slice or chop and add to rice or risotto, sautéd vegetables, dips, stir-fry, soup, pasta sauce. or sprinkle on pizza or salads.
+Add black garlic to cream cheese and yogurt, give it a mix, add salt, pepper or add other seasonings for a creamy dressing or dip.

 Black Garlic: How to Make it at Home